nathanvarghese/nathanvarghese.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: nathan_varghese_resume.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: This page contains a brief overview of my contact details and education.
+Please click the link for the latest version of my cv!
 toc:
   sidebar: left
 ---